John Grisham: Writing career

 In 2005, Grisham received the Peggy V. Helmerich Distinguished Author Award, which is presented annually by the Tulsa Library Trust.
 In 2010, Grisham started writing a series of legal thrillers for children.
 They feature Theodore Boone, a 13-year-old who gives his classmates legal advice on a multitude of scenarios, ranging from rescuing impounded dogs to helping their parents prevent their house from being repossessed.
 He said, "I'm hoping primarily to entertain and interest kids, but at the same time I'm quietly hoping that the books will inform them, in a subtle way, about law."
 He also stated that it was his daughter, Shea, who inspired him to write the Theodore Boone series.
 "My daughter Shea is a teacher in North Carolina and when she got her fifth grade students to read the book, three or four of them came up afterwards and said they'd like to go into the legal profession."

 In an October 2006 interview on the Charlie Rose show, Grisham stated that he usually takes only six months to write a book, and his favorite author is John le Carré.

-In 2011 and 2012 his novels The Litigators and The Racketeer claimed the top spot in The New York Times best seller list.
+In 2011 and 2012, his novels The Litigators and The Racketeer claimed the top spot in The New York Times best seller list.
 The novels were among the best selling books of those years, spending several weeks atop various best seller lists.
-In 2013 he again reached the top five in the US best-seller list.
-In November 2015 his novel Rogue Lawyer was at the top of the New York Times Fiction Best Seller for two weeks.
+In 2013, he again reached the top five in the US best-seller list.
+In November 2015, his novel Rogue Lawyer was at the top of the New York Times Fiction Best Seller for two weeks.

 In 2017, Grisham released two legal thrillers.
 Camino Island was published on June 6, 2017.
 The book appeared at the top of several best seller lists including USA Today, The Wall Street Journal, and The New York Times.
 The Rooster Bar, published on October 24, 2017, was called "his most original work yet", in The News Herald, and a “buoyant, mischievous thriller” in The New York Times.

 Southern settings

-Several of Grisham's legal thrillers are set in the fictional town of Clanton, Mississippi, in the equally fictional Ford County, a northwest Mississippi town still deeply divided by racism.
+Several of Grisham's legal thrillers are set in the fictional town of Clanton, Mississippi, located in the fictional Ford County, a northwest Mississippi town still deeply divided by racism.
 The first novel set in Clanton was A Time to Kill.
 Other stories set there include The Last Juror, The Summons, The Chamber, The Reckoning, A Time for Mercy and Sycamore Row.
 The stories in the collection Ford County are also set in and around Clanton.
-Other Grisham novels have non-fictional Southern settings, for example The Partner and The Runaway Jury are set in Biloxi, and large portions of The Pelican Brief in New Orleans.
+Other Grisham novels have non-fictional Southern settings, for example The Partner, The Runaway Jury, and The Boys from Biloxi are set in Biloxi, and large portions of The Pelican Brief in New Orleans.
 A Painted House is set in and around the town of Black Oak, Arkansas, where Grisham spent some of his childhood.

 Personal life

 Marriage

 Grisham married Renee Jones on May 8, 1981.
-The couple have two children: Shea and Ty.
+The couple have two children.